Anastasios Donis: VfB Stuttgart

 On 1 July 2017, Donis moved to VfB Stuttgart and signed a four-year-contract.
 Media estimated the transfer fee paid to Juventus is set at €4.2 million, while his former club Juventus will keep a future 20% resale rate, while the release clause of his contract set to €23 million.

 On 13 August 2017, he made his debut with the club as a substitute in an away DFB Pokal game against FC Energie Cottbus.
 On 13 October 2017, Donis scored his first goal in Bundesliga, giving his club a half-time lead to a 2–1 home win game against 1.
 FC Köln.
 On 18 October 2017, Donis dislocated his shoulder in training and will miss between five and six weeks, the club confirmed.
 Stuttgart announced that despite the injury, 21-year-old Donis will not undergo an operation and will instead go through a normal rehabilitation process.
 On 13 December 2017, in his return to the squad, Donis had a muscular reaction in the first half of an away game against TSG 1899 Hoffenheim that will probably keep him out of action between two and three weeks.
 He then returned to the first team from injury on 13 January 2018, where he started and played 58 minutes before being substituted, in a 1–0 win over Hertha BSC.
-For the rest of the 2017–18 season, Donis spent the most of the time on the substitute bench.
+For the rest of the 2017–18 season, Donis spent most of the time on the substitute bench.
 On 12 May 2018, he scored and gave an assist as Stuttgart won 4–1 on the final day of 2017–18 Bundesliga season to end Bayern's 37-game unbeaten home run in the Bundesliga.
 At the end of the 2017–18 season, Donis finished his first season at VfB Stuttgart, making nineteen appearances and scoring two times in all competitions.